bannerbanner

 Review

 Brief: The Sport is a basic 4 Fin & Nose Cone (4FNC) model from Custom Rocket Company.
 The Sport is a long rocket, at just under 30" of BT-50 airframe that flies on 18mm motors, and comes home under a 12" plastic parachute.
-This rocket has a simple sleek look, highlighted by a...
+This rocket has a simple sleek look, highlighted ...
 [More]

 2005-08-25